WomenAndTech/static-site/README.md

 # Women&&Tech

-Below are instructions for adding interviews and page content to the current site.
+This repo contains the project files for making content updates and adding new interviews to <womenandtech.com>.

-If global changes are required, they should be updated in the [Style Guide repo](https://github.com/WomenAndTech/style_guide), which contains all the development files (e.g. Sass files).
-Any updates to the CSS, JS and any HTML should then be added back to this repo.
+If global changes to the site structure or designs are required, they should be updated in the [Style Guide repo](https://github.com/WomenAndTech/style_guide), which contains all the development files.

 <br>